 What does it mean to identify as a challenge, as trouble?

-Their multi-disciplinary art practice explores themes of ritual and feminine aggression as well as discourses of power, forces of diaspora and the aesthetics of eroticism.
-Her second release, also self-engineered and produced, is due in early 2019.
+Her multi-disciplinary art practice explores themes of ritual and feminine aggression as well as discourses of power, forces of diaspora and the aesthetics of eroticism.
+Her second release, also self-engineered and produced, is due out on Deathbomb Arc in summer 2019.